ching841025/ML-Design-Final-Project-G5/README.md

 ## CODE RUNNING INSTRUCTIONS

 Due to GitHub's sizing constraints, we had to compress the data into a zipped file.
-To run this successfully, you will need ot download the whole repository, unzip the dataset, and make sure it is in the same folder as the python script.
+To run this successfully, you will need to download the whole repository, unzip the dataset, and make sure it is in the same folder as the python script.
 Next, you will install the packages using:
 #### pip install -r requirements
 Next, you will run the script using:
 #### python BANA7075_Final_Project_Data_Engineering_Rev0.py